 The company's own production has a significant effect on Tikkurila’s personnel structure and amount.
 The differences between operational areas are explained, among others, by the degree of production automation and the amount of own sales personnel.
 The highest degree of production automation is in Sweden, and the highest relative share of sales personnel is in Russia.
 Due to the seasonality fluctuation in the paint market, the number of personnel is highest during the outdoor painting season in the summer and lowest during the winter.

-The safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of safety observations and safety-related communications, as well as internal and external audits.
+Safety of people is priority number one in our operations.
+In addition to building a safe culture and ways of working, the safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of health and safety observations and communications, as well as internal and external audits.
 We want to ensure a safe workplace for all Tikkurila employees.
-Preventive safety work directly affects the company’s cost-effectiveness and provides a way to improve efficiency and minimize sickness absences.
+Preventive safety work affects the company’s cost-effectiveness and provides ways to improve efficiency and minimize sickness absences.

-In addition to assessing our employees’ safety behavior in their everyday work, we also address safety issues through regular personal development discussions, safety rounds as well as safety talks between employees and their supervisors and colleagues.
-Altogether, 6,059 (6,701) safety talks and rounds were held within the Group in 2017.
+During 2018, health and safety trainings, for instance with regards to fire safety and work risk assessments, were organized at all Tikkurila production sites.
+In addition to assessing our employees’ safety behavior in their everyday work, we also address safety issues through regular personnel development discussions, safety rounds, as well as safety talks between employees and their supervisors and colleagues.
+Altogether, 6,686 (6,059) safety talks and rounds were held within the Group in 2018.